georgegian2018/Research-Articles/sheet 1 to be send/electronics-14-01458-v2.md

 2
 Figure 1: Usage scenarios of IMT-2030 [5].
 • Integrated sensing and communication (ISAC).
-Immersive communication advances and broadens the capa- bility of enhanced mobile broadband (eMBB) of International Mobile Telecommunications (IMT)-2020, to deal with the use cases that provide rich and interactive mobile services, includ- ing interactions with machine interfaces, communication for immersive extended reality, remote multi-sensory telepresence, and holographic communication as well as supporting a range of environments, such as hotspots, urban and rural [6].
+Immersive communication advances and broadens the capa-bility of enhanced mobile broadband (eMBB) of International Mobile Telecommunications (IMT)-2020, to deal with the use cases that provide rich and interactive mobile services, includ-ing interactions with machine interfaces, communication for immersive extended reality, remote multi-sensory telepresence, and holographic communication as well as supporting a range of environments, such as hotspots, urban and rural [6].
 HRLLC builds upon the ultra reliable and low-latency communication (URLLC) of IMT-2020, catering to specialized use cases with stringent requirements on reliability and latency [7], [8].
-Well- known examples include the time-synchronized operations for emergency services, telemedicine, and monitoring in electrical power transmission and distribution.
-On the other hand, mas- sive communication extends the concept of massive machine- type communication (mMTC) from IMT-2020, involving the connection of a huge number of long-lasting devices or sensors for various Internet-of-Things (IoT) applications [9], [10].
+Well-known examples include the time-synchronized operations for emergency services, telemedicine, and monitoring in electrical power transmission and distribution.
+On the other hand, mas- sive communication extends the concept of massive machine-type communication (mMTC) from IMT-2020, involving the connection of a huge number of long-lasting devices or sensors for various Internet-of-Things (IoT) applications [9], [10].
-While the aforesaid usage scenarios are progressive contin- uation of the 5G use cases, 6G is boosted by three new usage scenarios.
+While the aforesaid usage scenarios are progressive contin-uation of the 5G use cases, 6G is boosted by three new usage scenarios.
 The ﬁrst usage is AI and communication, addressing distributed computing and AI appl
 ```

 ### Figure 2: Organization of the tutorial.
 (Page 6)